-Kyle Walker birth name Kyle Andrew Walker, is an English professional footballer who is currently playing as a right back for Premier League club Manchester City and the English national team.
+Kyle Walker is a professional English player who currently plays as a Right-back for Premier League club Manchester City and the English national team.
+He is known for pace, energy, skill and precise passing.
+For his playing position, he plays as a right-back.
 For his education, he attended Porter Croft Infant & Junior School, followed by High Storrs School until 2006.
-In detail, we analyze how Kyle Walker stood out as one of Germany’s star players in our Kyle Walker’s biography facts, childhood, career, net worth, relationship , parents, education, profile and personal life.
+His zodiac sign is Aries, he stands tall at a height of 178cm, weight 72kg and is of the English nationality.
+In detail, we analyze how Kyle Walker stood out as one of England’s star players in our Kyle Walker’s biography facts, childhood, career, net worth, relationship , parents, education, profile and personal life.

 Kyle Walker Biography, Facts Rundown, Childhood & Profile